afeedhshaji/react-personal-website/README.md

 npm run start
 ```

-Client server is running at : http://localhost:3000
+React app is running at : http://localhost:3000